 Press and hold the power button until the power menu appears.
 Then, select Restart.
 If you don’t see the Restart option, tap Power off instead.
 Wait for your phone to turn off completely, and then press and hold the power button to turn it back on.

 Another thing you can do is use a specific key combination to exit Safe Mode.

-First, power off your phone and turn it back on by pressing and holding the power button until you see a logo.
-Then quickly press and hold the volume down button until you see a ‘Safe Mode: OFF’ message.
+First, power off your phone and turn it back on by pressing and holding the power button.
+Once the logo appears, quickly press and hold the volume down button until you see a message that reads ‘Safe Mode: OFF.’

-It’s possible that your phone is stuck in the Safe Mode because of the faulty buttons.
-Since the Safe Mode is enabled by pressing and holding the power and volume up/down buttons together, the chances are, one of the buttons is defective.
-That’s causing your phone to repeatedly enter into Safe Mode.
+Your Android device may be stuck in Safe Mode because of a faulty button.
+Since Safe Mode is activated by pressing and holding the power and volume up/down buttons simultaneously, it is likely that one of the buttons is broken.

 5. Uninstall Faulty Apps